 On July 7, 2018, United Services Automobile Association ("USAA") filed a lawsuit against Wells Fargo Bank, N.A. ("Wells Fargo") in the Eastern District of Texas alleging that Wells Fargo's remote deposit capture systems (which in part utilize technology provided by the Company to Wells Fargo through a partner), infringe four USAA owned patents related to mobile deposits (the "First Wells Lawsuit").
 On August 17, 2018, USAA filed a second lawsuit (the "Second Wells Lawsuit" and together with the First Wells Lawsuit, the "Wells Lawsuits") against Wells Fargo in the Eastern District of Texas asserting that an additional five patents owned by USAA were infringed by Wells Fargo's remote deposit capture system.
 Subsequently, on November 6, 2019, a jury in the First Wells Lawsuit found that Wells Fargo willfully infringed at least one of the Subject Patents (as defined below) and awarded USAA \$200 million in damages.
-On the Second Wells Lawsuit, USAA dropped two of the patents from the litigation, and the judge in the case found that one of the remaining three patents was invalid.
+In the Second Wells Lawsuit, USAA dropped two of the patents from the litigation, and the judge in the case found that one of the remaining three patents was invalid.
 On January 10, 2020, a jury in the Second Wells Lawsuit found that Wells Fargo willfully infringed at least one of the patents at issue in that case and awarded USAA \$102 million in damages.
 No Mitek product was accused of infringing either of the two patents in question in the Second Wells Lawsuit as the litigation involved broad banking processes and not Mitek's specific mobile deposit features.
 The jury verdicts are subject to post-trial motions and appeal by Wells Fargo.
 The Wells Lawsuits are ongoing and no final judgments or awards have been made to date.
 Given the potential impact such litigations could have on the use of Mitek's products by Wells Fargo, our other customers, as well as the industry as a whole, the Company is closely monitoring the Wells Lawsuits.

 While the Wells Lawsuits do not name Mitek as a defendant, given (among other factors) the Company's prior history of litigation with USAA and the continued use of Mitek's products by its customers, on November 1, 2019, the Company filed a Complaint in the U.S. District Court for the Northern District of California seeking declaratory judgment that its products do not infringe USAA's U.S. Patent Nos.
 8,699,779; 9,336,517; 9,818,090; and 8,977,571 (collectively, the "Subject Patents").
-On January 15, 2020, USAA filed motions requesting the dismissal of the declaratory judgement of the Subject Patents and transfer of the case to the Eastern District of Texas, both of which the Company intends to oppose.
+On January 15, 2020, USAA filed motions requesting the dismissal of the declaratory judgement of the Subject Patents and transfer of the case to the Eastern District of Texas, both of which the Company opposed.
+On April 21, 2020, the court in the Northern District of California transferred Mitek's declaratory judgement action to the Eastern District of Texas and did not rule on USAA's motion to dismiss.
 The Company continues to believe that its products do not infringe the Subject Patents and will vigorously defend the right of its end-users to use its technology.

-The Company incurred legal fees of \$0.5 million in the three months ended December 31, 2019 related to third party claims against our customers.
-Such fees are included in general and administrative expenses in the consolidated statement of operations.
+The Company incurred legal fees of \$1.0 million in the six months ended March 31, 2020 related to third party claims against our customers.
+Such fees are included in general and administrative expenses in the consolidated statement of operations and other comprehensive income (loss).